zng-ui/zng/crates/cargo-zng/README.md

 .zr-l10n @ cargo-zng
   Copy localization files (.ftl) and optimize for release

+.zr-sfx @ cargo-zng
+  Compile a self-extracting executable

+.zr-sfxf @ cargo-zng
+  Build a self-extracting executable on the final pass

+.zr-tar @ cargo-zng
+  Pack files and dirs into a TAR container with optional compression

 call 'cargo zng res --help tool' to read full help from a tool
 ```